Effect of dark matter on galactic black hole ringdown waveforms and shadows

 We now explore how the shadow of a black hole changes in the presence of a DM spike.
 In an asymptotically Minkowski space, $A(r_\text{o}) \approx 1$.
 For the Schwarzschild case, we find the radius of the shadow to be

 where we use the fact that $r_\text{ph}=3 M_\text{BH}$.
-In the presence of a DM spike, the asymptotic observer will measure the radius to be
+In the presence of a DM spike or halo, the asymptotic observer will measure the radius to be

 Therefore the black hole shadow radius will appear to be $\sqrt{\mathcal{C}}$ times larger due to the presence of DM.
 For the shadow radius of M87*, bounds on the DM spike density produce an effect\footnote{$\mathcal{C}\approx1.004$ for the M87* spike profile provided in Table 2 of \cite{DK-spike} for the case of $\alpha_\gamma=1.94$.
 This leads to an approximately $0.2\%$ enlargement of the shadow diameter. } that is an order of magnitude smaller than is accessible with current Event Horizon Telescope data \cite{EHT-M87-PRIMO}.
 In the case of halo, however, the enlargement of the shadow size is negligible as long as the distribution scale of the halo is within a few orders of magnitude of the value expected from observations (see Fig.\ \ref{fig-M87-potential-100}).